dwhitte7/ansible-ontap-quickstart/README.md

 Cluster::> system services web modify -http-enabled true

 **3   Download examples**
-On your host, find a suitable location and run the following command;
+On your host or inside your container, find a suitable location and run the following command;
 git clone  https://github.com/infragilis/ansible-ontap-quickstart

 **4   Set your variables**